projectcalico/calico/master/getting-started/mesos/tutorials/launching-tasks.md

 }
 ```

-The following Calico Profile yaml will allow the healthcheck from an instance
+The following Calico Profile yaml will allow the health check from an instance
 of Marathon running at 172.24.197.101:

 ```yaml